eclipse-keyple/keyple-website/content/learn/developer-guide/standalone-application.md

 ---
-title: Standalone Application Developer's Guide
+title: Standalone Application Developer Guide
 linktitle: Standalone Application
 summary: How to develop an end-user standalone application.
 type: book
 toc: true
 draft: false
-weight: 310
+weight: 10
+---

 ---
 ## Overview

 A standalone application is an application that runs in a device in contact